Ten Weeks of Brain Training Can Reverse Brain Aging

 Taken together, the study lays out compelling data that fast, adaptive brain training doesn’t just sharpen mental skills, it may restore the underlying brain chemistry that supports them.

-The study’s participants were mostly white, college-educated, and Canadian, so it’s not yet clear how results generalize across populations.
+The people in the study were mostly white, college-educated, and Canadian, so it’s not yet clear how results generalize across populations.
 The improvements were measured over a short time window (10 weeks, with a 3-month follow-up).
 We still need to know how long the gains last and whether combining this type of training with exercise or sleep optimization amplifies the effects.

 Still, the trial met gold-standard scientific criteria, and it’s the first to prove that behavioral training can physically rejuvenate aging brain systems.

 Our brains never stop adapting.
-This study proves that mental training can physically rejuvenate the circuits that power attention and memory.
-It’s a reminder that “brain age” isn’t fixed.
-You can strengthen the chemistry of focus and learning with the right kind of challenge, consistency, and care.
+This study shows that the right kind of mental training can physically rejuvenate the circuits that power attention and memory, and now you know exactly what “right kind” means.
+Brain age isn’t fixed.
+You can strengthen the chemistry of focus and learning with the right challenge, consistency, and care.

 Read This Next